Willie Bird Fresh Free-Range Turkey

 - The breast and thighs must reach different internal temperatures for ideal doneness.
 The breast should register 165°F and the thigh, 175°F. Begin testing for doneness 30 minutes to 1 hour before the total roasting time is reached.
 To test the breast using an instant-read thermometer, insert it into the meatiest part, several inches above the wings.To test the thigh, insert the instant-read thermometer alongside the opening of the main cavity underneath the drumstick, away from the bone.
 This is the meatiest part of the thigh.

 - The turkey will continue to cook internally after you remove it from the oven, so you may take it out when the thermometer registers 3°F to 4°F below the minimum temperature.
 Then cover the bird loosely with aluminum foil.
 If roasting a stuffed bird, be sure the stuffing reaches 165°F. After taking the turkey out of the oven, let it rest for 20 to 30 minutes.
 This allows time for some of the juices to be absorbed back into the meat, which makes it easier to carve and more moist.
 If roasting a stuffed bird, remove all of the stuffing at serving time.

 - 100% turkey.

-Please allow up to two weeks for processing and delivery of perishable items, which are shipped two-day delivery to ensure freshness.
-Perishable items are not eligible for rush shipping.
+To ensure freshness, this item is shipped overnight from the supplier and is not eligible for rush shipping.
 We do not ship perishable items outside the contiguous 48 states or P.O.
 Boxes.

-The shipping rate varies depending on your order total and shipping destination View Shipping Options and Charges.
+The shipping rate varies depending on your order total and shipping destination.
+Delivery surcharges apply.
+View Shipping Options and Charges.
+View Shipping Options and Charges.